Journal of Leadership & Organizational Studies

 The Journal of Leadership & Organizational Studies is a quarterly peer-reviewed academic journal that covers research in the field of management studies.
 Its editor-in-chief is Sean Hannah (Wake Forest University).
-It was established in 1993 and is currently published by SAGE Publications in association with Midwest Academy of Management.
+It was established in 1993 at Baker College and is currently published by SAGE Publications in association with Midwest Academy of Management.

 Abstracting and indexing

 The Journal of Leadership & organizational Studies is abstracted and indexed in: